AnandBawa/shopcart/README.md

    ```

 6. `node server` to launch the app in Production mode
-7. `http://localhost:3000/` in browser to run the app
+7. `http://localhost:3000/` in browser to run the app (replace 3000 with the port number set as environment variable)

 **Environment Variables:** these need to be saved in an ".env" file inside "server" folder